FraudBlogger.com

 Utah Mortgage Fraud Problems Grow

-Blake Heiner, vice president and regional counsel for First American Title Insurance Co. cites the availability of acquiring on-line mortgages and lax lending practices as part of the reason real estate related fraud has become so pervasive in Utah.
+Blake Heiner, vice president and regional counsel for First American Title Insurance Co. cites the

 read story from The Desert Morning News